I am in search for the holy grail for as long as I’ve gotten myself involved into art.

 The dead artist kicked and screamed now and then, but I tried to ignore her (by that time human twins were born, they came out of my belly and screamed even louder).

-Step by step I crawled back on earth to become a dead artist, alive and kicking.
+Step by step she crawled back on earth to become a dead artist, alive and kicking.

-But hey, I decided that as finally we are getting nowhere, we might as well have some fun.
-And then the critic in his coffin started laughing: humor turned out to be critical too.
+And hey, since finally we are getting nowhere, we might as well have some fun.
+And then the critic in his coffin started laughing: humor is critical too you know…

 Finally we are getting nowhere (Fwagn).
 Name of a band formed by Peter van Drunen, Jan-Willem Versaevel and Jacko Boonman.